 All bodies change with age, and our cat’s bodies are no exception.
-Elderly cats require some sort of specialized care, whether it be from a physical or emotional perspective.
+A senior cat requires some sort of specialized care, whether it be from a physical or emotional perspective.
 Ideally, elderly cat care should focus on implementing preventative health measures to help your cat live longer and more comfortably.
 Being proactive about your geriatric cat’s health can help you detect diseases and health issues in the early stages, which greatly improves the outcome.

 How To Care For Your Geriatric Cat

 Elderly cat care should include regular visits to your veterinarian.
 Your cat can be at risk for several medical problems as they age, which is why they need periodic exams to stay healthy.
 Some of the most common illnesses known to affect older cats include dental disease, kidney disease, hyperthyroidism, diabetes mellitus, and unfortunately different types of cancer.
 To learn more about common health disorders for senior cats, please see this additional article.

 As your cat ages, they may also lose weight.
 This can be part of the normal aging process, although it can also be a sign of a medical problem like cancer, kidney failure, hyperthyroidism, or another health condition.
 Changes in weight can be the first sign of disease, so don’t take chances with your geriatric cat and bring them to see the vet as soon as you think that something might be awry.